QUESTAS GROUP

 The following businesses were sold during the reporting period:

-The Group is privately held and has the following current general business structure:
+The Group is privately held and has the following current general management structure:

 • Company Secretary